 17.2.1.
 Data revision - average size

-New data have become available since the compilation of the 2022 EGSS: updated and new data in the national accounts, updated and new trade statistics.
-Furthermore, the yearly adjustment of the EGSS population also induces changes.
+New data have become available since the compilation of the 2023 EGSS: updated and new data in the national accounts, updated and new trade statistics, the 2023 EPEA.
+Furthermore, the yearly adjustment of the EGSS universe also induces changes.
+Methodological changes have been made with respect to the production of biological agriculture and renewable electricity, which are now calculated on the basis of a combination of physical data and monetary national accounts data.
+Data have also been added for the ancillary activities with respect to the CReMA domains.

 17.2.2.
 Status of data